awsdocs/amazon-rekognition-developer-guide/doc_source/persons.md

 ------
 **Note**
-If you've already run a video example other than [Analyzing a Video Stored in an Amazon S3 Bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md), the code to replace might be different\.
+If you've already run a video example other than [Analyzing a video stored in an Amazon S3 bucket with Java or Python \(SDK\)](video-analyzing-with-sqs.md), the code to replace might be different\.

 1. Run the code\.
 The unique identifiers for tracked people are shown along with the time, in seconds, the people's paths were tracked\.

-## GetPersonTracking Operation Response<a name="getresultspersons-operation-response"></a>
+## GetPersonTracking operation response<a name="getresultspersons-operation-response"></a>

 `GetPersonTracking` returns an array, `Persons`, of [PersonDetection](API_PersonDetection.md) objects which contain details about people detected in the video and when their paths are tracked\.